Build an effective resume that supports your job goals. Here's how.

 Who do you expect will read your resume?

-Believe it or not, most job applications are not initially reviewed by a human being.
-Instead, an electronic applicant tracking system (ATS) will scan your job application for keywords and skills.
 If you are fortunate enough to have an actual human read your resume, the design can either hurt or harm you, depending on its effectiveness and readability.
 Keep in mind that HR professionals may not be familiar with all industry or job-related acronyms, so use both the acronyms and the actual words.
-Managers will pay more attention to your specific accomplishments to try to determine if you would be an asset, so make sure these are prominently featured.
+Managers will pay more attention to your specific accomplishments as they try to determine if you would be an asset, so make sure these are prominently featured.

 Which industry are you targeting?

 If you are open to a variety of industries, this point does not apply.
 But if you are seeking a position in the manufacturing industry, for example, industry keywords need to be included in your resume.
 This will increase your chances of the electronic applicant tracking systems honing in on your resume.
-Sophisticated systems can now detect if keywords are actually used in context, so they have to be strategically and effectively integrated into your resume.

 What specific position are you seeking?